 Could This be the Future of Work?

 There is an age-old business theory that a happy workforce is a more productive one.
 Whether or not this is achievable through employing 100% remote teams remains to be seen.
 However, we are thrilled to be part of the experiment and excited to see how the results pan out over time.
+We can’t wait to see what working life after covid looks like and if it will make for a happier UK workforce.

 If you’re interested in working remotely up north for a London employer, please check out our latest jobs.